Looking for an automatic pool cleaner?

 You’ll only need to remove it when emptying the filter cartridges, when adding chemicals and when you close down the pool in winter.

-The Kreepy Krauly Universal in-ground pool cleaner by Pentair is our top recommendation for those looking for an affordable suction-side pool cleaner that cleans well and is reliable.
+The Kreepy Krauly Universal in-ground pool cleaner by Pentair is our top recommendation for those looking for an affordable suction-side cleaner that cleans well and is reliable.

 It’s a newer Kreepy Krauly model with the improved build quality and a few additional features for better cleaning performance.